ray-project/ray/doc/source/tune-usage.rst

     Please increase your terminal size to view remaining columns.
     Empty columns: ['trial_name']

 - ``tune lsx``: List tabular information about experiments within a project.
 Add the ``--sort`` flag to sort the output by specific columns.
-Add the ``--sort`` flag to sort the output by specific columns.
-Empty columns will be removed and reported by default.
-If the terminal window is not wide enough to fit the entire table, columns will be dropped and reported based on the order of fields requested.

 .. code-block:: bash